Leonore Davidoff

-Leonore Davidoff (31 January 1932 – 19 October 2014) was a feminist historian and sociologist who pioneered new approaches to women's history and gender relations, including through her analysis of the gendered division of roles in public and private spheres.
+Leonore Davidoff (31 January 1932 – 19 October 2014) was an American-born feminist historian and sociologist who pioneered new approaches to women's history and gender relations, including through her analysis of the gendered division of roles in public and private spheres.
 She helped create the Feminist Library in London in 1975.
 She was also the founding editor of the academic journal Gender & History.
-For much of her academic career, Davidoff was based at the University of Essex in the UK, and was a Professor Emerita when she died.
+For much of her academic career, Davidoff was based at the University of Essex in the UK, and was a professor emerita when she died.

-Biography
+Early life

-Davidoff was born in New York City in 1932, as the second of four children of Ida and Leo Davidoff.
-Davidoff's later childhood in a white Protestant community in Connecticut, served as an "early lesson in marginality".
+Leonore Davidoff was born in New York City, United States, in 1932, as the second of four children of Ida and Leo M. Davidoff.
+When she was eight, the family moved to New Canaan.
+Her upbringing in this white Protestant community in Connecticut served as an "early lesson in marginality".
 Her father (a Jewish-Latvian immigrant) became a neurosurgeon who started the Albert Einstein College of Medicine, and her mother (born in Boston to Lithuanian immigrants) was an early women's rights supporter and marriage counselor.
 Her brother and older sister were also doctors.

-Davidoff, however, chose to study music as a first degree at Oberlin College Ohio, later switching to sociology.
-She went on to do an MA at the London School of Economics (LSE) in 1956.
-Her master's thesis was on the Employment of Married Women, and a foundation to her life's work in the research field of women's history.
+Davidoff, however, chose to study music as a first degree at Oberlin College, Ohio, later switching to sociology.
+She went on to do an MA at the London School of Economics (LSE) in 1953.
+Her master's thesis was on "The Employment of Married Women", and was a foundation to her life's work in the research field of women's history.
 Still, the thesis remained unpublished; at the time, there was "no Feminist Movement to relate to, and she could not see any future in it."

+Family life

 It was in her first year at LSE that Davidoff met David Lockwood, then a PhD student in sociology, who would go on to do significant research on the nature of class in Britain.
 They married in 1954.
 For a while after the birth of her three sons, from 1956 onwards, Davidoff focused on her family and lost any basis for institutional research.
 While a lifelong and "remarkable" marriage, Lockwood and she "did not forge an intellectual partnership": he continued to centre his work on issues of class, and did not pay attention to gender as a critical social dimension.

+Lockwood had posts in Birmingham and London, and in 1961 was appointed to a lecturer position at the University of Cambridge.